d3ltaV/NMH-Navigator/docs/SRS.md

 **Acceptance criteria:**
 - Users can easily see feedback and ratings for each component
-- Logged-in NMH users can easily give feedback for classes/food /workjob
+- Logged-in users can easily give feedback for classes/food /workjob
-- Multiple methods of rating are supported, such as free response and the 0–5 scale.
+- Multiple methods of rating are supported, such as free response, 0–5 scale, and scatter plot.

 #### Feature 3: Workjob Catalog

 **User story 3:** As an upper-class student who can pick their workjob, I want to see all the available options on campus so that I can find one that best suits my interests and schedule.

 **Acceptance criteria:**
-- Work job list with key fields: title, description, blocks, location, supervisors, contact, ratings/reviews
+- Work job list with key fields: title, description, hours/terms, location, supervisors, contact, prereq/skills, ratings/reviews
 - Workjob lists include all workjobs on campus
 - Hyperlinks to email contact information
-- Search by name, location, supervisor, or description

 #### Feature 4: Class Catalog

 **User story 4:** As an overstimulated student who struggles selecting the right classes, I want a class list with its credits associated (via department), difficulty, location, and ratings/reviews.

 **Acceptance criteria:**
-- Class list with title, BNC code (department), Semester, and ratings
+- Class list with department, level, prereqs, typical instructors (if NMH allows), and rating
-- Filter by Subject, BNC Code, Semester, and Room
-- Search by class name, location, subject, etc.
+- Filters: department, level, location

 #### Feature 5: Co-Curricular/PE/Sports Credit Module

 **User story 5:** As a student with multiple areas of interest, I want to explore all the Co-Curricular, PE, and sports offerings NMH has so that I can best plan out my schedule.

 **Acceptance criteria:**
-- Co-Curricular list with name, category (arts, academics, sports, etc.), meeting times, available season/term, advisor, location, schedule, and description
+- Co-Curricular list with name, category (arts, academics, sports, etc.), meeting times, available terms, advisor, and description
+- Students can both leave and view ratings/reviews about their experience
+- Filters: category, time (blocks offered)
+- Integration into the location map and toggle view

+#### Feature 6: Search, Filters, and Sorting

+**User story 6:** As a student, I want to filter what I am searching for so I can gain access to the information I want to see quickly.

+**Acceptance criteria:**
+- Global search across classes, workjobs, dining, and help
-- Search by name, location, category, season, prerequisites...
+- Sort by location, data type (class, workjob, PE, etc.)
+- Clear visual toggle to switch between list and map views

 ### 3.2 Nice-to-Have User Stories